Arizona Window Washers : We’re Hiring!

 1. The window pane

 This is probably the most vital part to be cleaned.
 To let in the most amount of natural light, it’s essential you keep your panes clean and happy.
+Referencing a window cleaning checklist for homeowners can be a great start to ensure you’re covering all the important steps.

 To avoid streaks, it’s advisable to use small quantities of dish soap and white vinegar in a bucket of water.
 Also, begin cleaning only when the sun isn’t up.
-Be thorough in your cleaning and try to get at the dirt in the hard-to-get corners.
+Be thorough in your cleaning and try to get at the in the hard-to-get corners.
 To dry the glass, use a lint-free rag (glass microfiber).
 A page from a newspaper is a reasonable candidate.

 1. Storm windows or window screen